Numbers for Spring Sports Uniforms

 Most youth leagues stick with t-shirts with a logo or sponsor on the front, and a number on the back.

 As the kids get older and join travel teams, these teams typically will have a larger budget and fancier uniforms.
 They may have button down jerseys, with a logo and smaller player number on the front, with a player name and larger number on the back.
 They even add other printing areas on the sleeve (logo or flag) and a small yolk logo, too.

-If adding numbers to the front and back, we have 4” numbers which are great for the front and 8” numbers for the back.
+If adding numbers to the front and back, we have 4” numbers which are great for the front and 8” numbers for the back, for adults.

 Pro tip: If teams really want to get fancy, you can even add a 2” or 3” number to their pant leg in the thigh area using Express Names.

 [Related Content: How to Order Small Screen Printed Transfer Numbers]